tytydraco/yessleep/out/Thirty_years_ago_my_coworker_was_dying_and_I_could_have_saved_him_I_didnt_Ive_been_cursed_ever_since.md

 I turned around.

 He was wobbling in place, clawing at his neck and chest, skin paler than the moon, lips tinted this nightmarish blue-gray.
 The half-eaten sandwich lay scattered at his feet.
 He was choking.
 I *knew* he was choking, and I’d been taught what to do: get behind him, wrap my arms around his belly, and thrust.
-Just as I was about to help, a wave of familiar dread crawled across my skin, and my brain erupted with fitful static.
+Just as I was about to help, a familiar dread began crawling across my skin, and my brain erupted with fitful static.

-The specter of doubt was creeping into my skull.
+The specter of doubt was creeping in.

 Was I *sure* I knew what to do?
 What if I made a mistake?
 Should I thrust in *and* up or just in?
 Did I remember all the steps?
 Was I supposed to reach into his mouth and try to remove the blockage first?
 And while those asinine questions left me paralyzed, I just stared at the dying man.
 Fear was making a mess of his face.
 Bulging eyes.
 Sharp creases.
 Quiet, contorted terror.